-For those in the NY Metro area, Gallery North's annual Outdoor Art Show and Music Festival will feature 2 of our artists, Patricia Brintle and Gina Sampson.
+For those in the NY Metro area, Gallery North's annual Outdoor Art Show and Music Festival will feature 2 of our artists, Patricia Brintle.
 With over 100 exhibiting artists and artisans, there is a variety of art and crafts such as painting, photography, ceramics, woodcarving, jewelry, glass art, and more.
 The two-day event provides the community an opportunity to interact with artists, purchase finely made crafts and enjoy a weekend full of exciting activities.

 Gallery North, 90 North Country Road, Setauket, NY 11733

 Join us at the From Here to Haiti Annual Art Show Fundraiser on Saturday and Sunday, April 22-23, 2017

 Place: 1446 Utopia Parkway, Whitestone, NY 11357

 Collector's Preview reception on Friday, March 21, 2017 from 6 to 8.